hhru/api/docs_eng/employer_negotiations.md

 search_text | no | Search string
-show_only_new_responses | no | Show only new responses (these responses have not been viewed yet) show_only_with_vehicle | no | Filter by car availability university | no | ID of the [educational institution](https://github.com/hhru/api/blob/master/docs_eng/suggests.md).
-Multiple values can be specified.
+show_only_new_responses | no | Show only new responses (these responses have not been viewed yet) show_only_with_vehicle | no | Filter by car availability

 ### Response